 “My savings account was getting very low and I didn’t even know what I wanted to do at that time.
 I just knew I needed money and fast.”

 I admit that sometimes settling for less financially is the easier option.
 It’s much less stressful to settle for lower wages and get comfortable with your situation than to push for a raise.

-After realizing that settling for less wasn’t so easy to deal with long-term, Erin worked her way up in the freelancing world.
+After realizing that settling for less wasn’t so easy to deal with long-term, Millard worked her way up in the freelancing world.
 She now enjoys work that is flexible, pays well, and is challenging.

 Settling Holds You Back

 Like Millard, the other people I interviewed agree that settling for less with our finances holds us back.

 While it may provide a brief sense of comfort at first, settling for less denies us what we deserve.

 Kayla has since started confidently setting her rates based on the value that her work provides.
 She’s asked existing clients with whom she previously set lower rates for raises.

 Find Freelance Jobs on Your Own Time — Visit Site >>

 After becoming miserable at her lower-paying job, Kristin changed her mindset.
 She teamed up with a professional to work on her resume and started going after jobs that required higher qualifications in order to land the right one.